E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/libgridxc/readme.rst

 Source Code
 ___________

-The source code of LibGridXC is hosted on `Gitlab <https://gitlab.com/siesta-project/libgridxc>`_.
+The source code of LibGridXC is hosted on `GitLab <https://gitlab.com/siesta-project/libgridxc>`_.